 Want to learn more about fruits like aronia, currants, saskatoon, and even jostaberries?
 Information to help hobbyists, backyard gardeners, nutritionists, environmentalists and commercial fruit growers select plants for an integrated cropping system that is economically, socially and environmentally sustainable.Explore Uncommon Fruit

-A forward-looking planning tool to help people plan perennial crop enterprises and evaluate the investment and eventual returns on investment over a 15 year planning horizon.
+A forward-looking planning and decision support tool to help you plan a viable perennial crop enterprises and evaluate the investment and eventual returns over a 15 year time horizon.

 Apple growers in the Driftless Region of Wisconsin, Minnesota and Iowa discuss their orchards and their efforts to supply the region with local apples.